moderniselife/JiraSpotter/README.md

 - **Real-Time Insights**: Display linked Jira tickets in a responsive side panel while navigating your platform.
 - **Secure Authentication**: Supports both OAuth and access key/base URL authentication methods.
 - **Local Processing**: All operations are performed locally within your browser—no data is transmitted externally.
+- **Native Side Panel**: Seamlessly integrated with Chrome's side panel API for a better user experience.
+- **Test Recording**: Built-in Playwright test recorder for automated testing of Jira ticket workflows.
+- **Screenshot Capture**: Capture and attach screenshots directly to Jira tickets.
+- **Enhanced Jira Integration**: Full read/write access for ticket management and attachments.
+- **Smart Element Selection**: Automatically detect and link Jira tickets from selected text or elements.
+- **Element Tagging**: Link and highlight HTML elements using CSS or XPath selectors in Jira descriptions and comments.
+- **User Mentions**: Reference Jira users with @ mentions in ticket descriptions and comments.

 ---